What is the estate tax?

-The tax rates range from 10 percent to 20 percent of the Washington taxable estate.
+- The tax rates range from 10% to 20% of the Washington taxable estate.
 The taxes are calculated on a graduated scale; each range is taxed at a different rate.
-See Table W- Computation of Washington Estate Tax.
+See Table W-Computation of Washington estate tax.

 Before sending the filing, please read the following:

-- Payment, if any, made payable to Washington State Department of Revenue;
+- Payment made payable to Washington State Department of Revenue, if applicable.

-- Copy of Letters of Administration/Testamentary, if any;
+- Copy of Letters of Administration/Testamentary, if applicable.

 All supporting documentation for the completed return schedules (one copy of each):